ugtrain/ugtrain/examples/README.md

 It is used to run the game.
 Without this it is determined with `which` from the GameProcessCall.

-### [ game_binpath GameBinaryPath ]

-The absolute game binary path is used for discovery as well as adaption.
-It is optional and must end with the GameProcessName.
-Without this the AbsGamePath is assumed.
-This is only important if the GameProcessCall is configured.

 ### [ game_params CommandLineOptions ]

 Sometimes it is necessary to add some game command line parameters/options